DUTIES OF A SOC TEAM

 Investigation of the suspicious activity involved

-This team is in charge of researching suspicious and other harmful behavior that might represent a substantial danger to an organization’s security assets and create large losses to a reputable corporation using these technologies.
+This team is in charge of researching suspicious and other harmful behaviour that might represent a substantial danger to an organization’s security assets and create large losses to a reputable corporation using these technologies.
 If possible risks are discovered, the SOC team can investigate alerts and assess the scale of the danger.
 A successful SOC team is the result of a combination of adequate tools and competent assistance.

 Various positions and functions